bbatsov/emacsredux/_posts/2013-04-05-recently-visited-files.markdown

 ---

 Emacs does not keep track of recently visited files by default.
 Sad, but true.
-On a more positive note - it has the feature(courtesy of `recentf`), but it's simply not enabled out-of-the-box.
+On a more positive note - it has the feature (courtesy of the built-in `recentf` package), but it's simply not enabled out-of-the-box.
 Let's see what we can do to change that:

 ``` elisp
 (require 'recentf)